Markus Åkesson: Sleeping Beauty scandal

-The incident sparked nationwide interest and led to discussions surrounding censorship and challenges facing modern children.
+The incident sparked interest and led to discussions surrounding censorship and challenges regarding modern children.

-Åkesson's response to the school's decision was evidently rooted in curiosity.
+Åkesson's response to the school's decision was rooted in curiosity.
 In an interview with The Swedish Television agency, he says, "I find the debate that has surfaced in response to the incident very interesting.
 It is rather eye-opening to witness the power of art in our society, that it can have such a strong effect on our emotions."

-In 2018, Kalmar Konstmuseum curated a retrospective exhibition of Åkesson's work titled Sleeping Beauty, due, in part, to the school's reaction to the painting.
+In 2018, Kalmar Konstmuseum curated a retrospective exhibition of Åkesson's work titled Sleeping Beauty, due, in part, to the school's reaction to the painting, stating that the controversy highlighted art's power in society and how much artworks can affect us.

 Collaboration

-In 2013, during his solo show "The Woods" at the French gallery Da-End, designer Jun Takahashi discovered the work of Markus Åkesson.
-Some time later, he became fascinated with his work and would state his desire to collaborate with the painter.
+In 2013, during his solo show "The Woods" at the French gallery Da-End, designer Jun Takahashi discovered the work of Markus Åkesson and stated his desire to collaborate with the painter.
 The collaboration is materialized by the printing of 3 paintings on shawls for the Fall/Winter 2014 ready-to-wear collection, which was shown in 2014 at the Palais de Tokyo during Paris Fashion Week.

-Jun Takahashi reiterated his collaboration with Åkesson for the Fall/Winter 2021 collection, in which 4 of Markus Åkesson's paintings were selected (Chesterfield dreams (Edvin), 2011, Childs Play, 2011, Insomnia (Moths), 2017, The Woods (Insomnia), 2013) and printed on outerwear as well as knitwear and shirts for both the men's and women's entire collections.
+Jun Takahashi reiterated his collaboration with Åkesson for his collection Undercover during the Fall/Winter 2021, in which 4 of Markus Åkesson's paintings were selected (Chesterfield dreams (Edvin), 2011, Childs Play, 2011, Insomnia (Moths), 2017, The Woods (Insomnia), 2013) and printed on outerwear as well as knitwear and shirts for both the men's and women's entire collections.